dimembermatt/dimembermatt.github.io/my-app/README.md

 ## Development

 1. Create a new branch off of master using the naming convention `feature/FEATURE_NAME`
-2. Make changes and commit and push
+2. Make changes and test, using `npm run start`.
+3. Build the project, using `npm run deploy:github`.
+This will prompt for credentials to push.
-3. Create a pull request and merge into master when ready
+4. Create a pull request and merge into master when ready
-4. Checkout `master` branch, pull new changes
+5. Checkout `master` branch, pull new changes
-5. Deploy (see Deployment)
+6. Deploy (see Deployment)

+As a note, changes made in the `assets` folder and not in `my-app/src/assets` will not be carried over when testing and building the project.

 ## Development server